 Husbands, in the same way be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers.
 (1 Peter 3:7)

 The literal translation is this: “Husbands, likewise dwell together according to knowledge.”
 The context of this statement is important.
-Peter has previously observed that before we were converted we lived in ignorance and followed our own evil desires (1 Peter 1:14).
+Peter has previously observed that before we were converted we lived in ignorance.
+We followed our own evil desires (1 Peter 1:14).
 But as we experience new life in Christ, that previous way of living changes.
 Our thinking is now conforming to a different standard.
 Pagan lust is replaced by Christian love.

-Previously we may have had the same outlook on marriage as any man on the street, but now our marriage relationships are raised to the standards set forth in the truth of Scripture.
+Previously we may have had the same outlook on marriage as any man on the street.
+But now our marriage relationships are raised to the standards set forth in the truth of Scripture.
 Therefore, we can live with our wives in the knowledge of the wonderful provisions God has made for us.
 We have knowledge of the clear parameters that God has established for marriage, so we can enjoy the unique purposes He has ordained for us as husbands and wives.
 In the knowledge of what our wives are by nature and by grace, our treatment of them should be marked by gentleness and honor.

-At office functions, he puts on a good show and introduces me around, but I am very quickly forgotten as he impresses the crowd with his stories.
+At office functions, he puts on a good show and introduces me around.
+But I am very quickly forgotten as he impresses the crowd with his stories.
 When we get home, he is full and I am empty.
 Yet he is so insensitive that he doesn’t even notice.”

 This absence of honor and respect will often be seen in the way the children treat their mother.
 While they have the capacity for disrespect without any coaching from their dad, the fact remains that the way in which a son addresses his mother will often be a direct reflection of the attitude of the husband for his wife.